clayne/hacktical-c/README.md

 # Hacktical C
-A pracitcal hackers guide to the C programming language.
+A pracitcal hacker's guide to the C programming language.

 *In memory of Dennis Ritchie,
 one of the greatest hackers this world has known.*